Harvard–Penn football rivalry

 The Harvard–Penn football rivalry is an American college football rivalry between the Harvard Crimson and Penn Quakers.
 The first game was played in 1881.

-In the first 18 games played in this 88 game series, Harvard won 13 and Penn won 5.
-In 1958 Penn pulled even with 14 games won by each school.
+In the first 18 games played in the series, Harvard won 13 and Penn won 5.
+By 1958 Penn pulled even with 14 games won by each school.
 There was 1 tie (1940).
 From 1959 through 1981 Harvard dominated the series winning 20 games to Penn's winning 2 games (1963, 1972).
 There was 1 tie (1965).
-However, in recent years the Harvard–Penn football game in mid-November has usually had Ivy League Football Championship connotations.
-Since 1982 Harvard and Penn have won 29 Ivy League Football Championships between them.
-Penn has won 17 and Harvard has won 12.
+However, in recent years the Harvard–Penn football game in mid-November has usually had Ivy League Football Championship implications.
+Since 1982 Harvard and Penn have won 31 Ivy League Football Championships between them.
+Penn has won 17 and Harvard has won 14.
 Penn has been undefeated 8 times in the Ivy League and Harvard has been undefeated 6 times in the Ivy League during this time span.
-Since 1982 Penn has defeated Harvard 23 times and Harvard has defeated Penn 17 times.